|

 Son of Heaven (Septimus Severus Quistus)

 (UK: Severn House, 2007, hardcover).
 In AD 64 Nero has another travel assignment for Septimus, helping Liu Zhang to return from Rome to take his place as emperor of China.
-Negotiating the Huns is supposed to be one of the problems, but considering that there were zero contacts between early imperial Rome and the Han Dynasty, this one sounds historically preposterous. [not yet rated] [UK] [USA] | |
+Negotiating the Huns is one of the problems. [not yet rated] [UK] [USA] | |

 |